waynodiablo/Oystercard/rails/yelp_v1/10_updating.md

 %p= @restaurant.description
 ```

-And now the good news - we get to go back and amend our old tests to accomodate this new data!
+And now the good news - we get to go back and amend our old tests to accommodate this new data!

 #### Updating restaurants